martindurant/intake-datashare-blog/article2.md

 # Scientific data dissemination with Intake

-He we discuss dissemination of data: the transformation of a high-profile data-set into a form aproriate for big-data analysis.
+He we discuss dissemination of data: the transformation of a high-profile data-set into a form appropriate for big-data analysis.

 The Gaia project released [Data Release 2](https://www.cosmos.esa.int/web/gaia/dr2) (DR2) of 1.7 billion point source astronomical objects earlier this year.
 As a publicly funded